genomematt/xenomapper/paper.md

 Xenomapper is most effective with mapped reads that include an XS or ZS score that gives the mapping score of the next best read.
 These include Bowtie2 [@BOWTIE2] and HISAT [@HISAT].

-This work builds upon similar a approaches by Rossello et. al. [@ROSSELLO] with a more rigorous implementation and extensions for paired end data and exon aware aligners.
+This work builds upon a similar approach by Rossello et. al. [@ROSSELLO] with a more rigorous implementation and extensions for paired end data and exon aware aligners.

 # References